File System

 • Windows: Provided as an .exe executable.

-For detailed information on File System scanning, configuration, and execution using the File System Scanner Agent, refer to the following:
+For detailed information on File System scanning, configuration, and execution, refer to the following:

-The metadata extracted by the File System Scanner Agent is securely transferred to the Fortanix On-premises Scanner, which serves as the integration point with Fortanix Key Insight.
+The metadata extracted by the scanner agent is securely transferred to the Fortanix On-premises Scanner, which serves as the integration point with Fortanix Key Insight.

 It is available for the following platforms: